Jwan622/rust_learning/docs/chap_4_ownership.md

 Ownership affects how lots of other parts of Rust work, so we’ll talk about these concepts further throughout the rest of the book.
 Let’s move on to Chapter 5 and look at grouping pieces of data together in a struct.

+## Why does ownership for functions make sense?

+- Preventing Use-After-Free Errors:
+When a function takes ownership of a value, it is responsible for the value's lifetime.
+Once the function is done with the value, it gets dropped.
+This prevents the original owner from accessing a potentially invalid or freed memory.

+- Ensuring Clear Ownership:
+By transferring ownership explicitly, Rust makes it clear which part of the code is responsible for a value at any given time.
+This clarity helps avoid confusion about who owns and can modify the data.

+- Avoiding Data Races:
+When data is passed to a function by value (transferring ownership), it ensures that no other part of the code can modify the data concurrently.
+This eliminates data races, making concurrent programming safer.

+- Memory Safety Without Garbage Collection:
+Rust's ownership model allows for deterministic memory management.
+When a value goes out of scope, Rust knows it can safely deallocate the memory.
+This avoids the need for a garbage collector, improving performance and predictability.

 # Terms to review

 - ownership